Skip to content

 Note

-Google does not support custom group claims in ID tokens.
+Google does not emit custom group claims in either the ID token or the userinfo response.
 Team synchronisation is not available with Google as the IdP unless you use a proxy IdP layer.

 OneLogin